bluescan/tacent/README.md

 File IO, path and file string parsing functions, chunk-based binary format, configuration file parsing, a light task system, a timer class, formatted printing, regular expression parser, a command-line parser with proper separation of concerns, and other utility functions.
 Depends on Foundation and Math.

 * __Image__
-Image loading, saving, manipulation, mipmapping, texture generation.
+Image loading, saving, manipulation, mipmapping, texture generation, and colour quantization.
 Depends on Foundation, Math, and System.

 * __Pipeline__
 Process launching with captured output and exit codes, dependency rule checking.
 Depends on Foundation, Math, and System.